sokolj1/minimal-mistakes/_posts/2019-01-15-Interpreting-Logistic-Regression.md

 3. Assume linear relationship between continuous independent variables and logit function.

 4. No mulitcollinearity.

-* The independent variables can not be correlated with one another, which leads to difficulty interpreting the variance explained in the dependent variable.
+The independent variables can not be correlated with one another.
+This leads to difficulty interpreting the variance explained in the dependent variable.

 5. No significant outliers.